PD1996/.NET-Pythagorean-Theorem-Visualization-Tool/README.md

 # .NET Pythagorean Theorem Visualization Tool
-A simple tool created with .NET framework in C# used to visualize the Pythagorean Theorem.
+A simple Windows desktop app created with .NET Forms framework in C# used to visualize the Pythagorean Theorem.

 ![](Screenshots/one.PNG)